The large structures of Grothendieck founded on finite order arithmetic: Classes of sets and collections of classes

 Inclusion of collections is well defined, expressed by a formula of MTT

-But it is not a \emph{set theoretic} formula as it quantifies over classes $\mathcal{X}$.
+Collection inclusion can be used in theorems and proofs of MTT\@.
+It \emph{cannot} be used to define classes or collections.
+It is not set theoretic.
+It quantifies over classes.

-The key device is \emph{set theoretic abstracts} by which set theoretic formulas define classes and collections.
-For any set theoretic formula $\Psi( X)$ with variable $X$ of set type, $\{X|\Psi(X)\}$ is a class abstract indicating the class of all sets with property $\Psi$.
+The key device is \emph{set theoretic abstracts} where set theoretic formulas define classes and collections.
+For example, since an ordered pair of sets is a set, a set theoretic abstract defines the cartesian product of classes \cprod{\mathcal{A}}{\mathcal{B}}: